roboard/RoBoIO/README.md

 Believing that Robotics is an important topic in the future industry, DMP is being involved in the development of advanced robot technology.
-Especially, several open-source projects related to Robotics are developed or working in progress, including humanoid and hexapod robots, the RoBoard robot controller, and the 86Duino-One open-hardware platform.
+Especially, several open-source projects related to Robotics are developed or working in progress, including humanoid and hexapod robots, integrated controllers for LinuxCNC, the RoBoard robot controller, and the 86Duino open-hardware platform.